Murder accused claims partner 'impaled herself'

 Northampton Crown Court heard she escaped through a window and was found collapsed nearby in Grenville Close.

-Ms Haye-Levy had sustained several stab wounds and died in hospital on 11 December, the court heard.'Deliberately armed'
+Ms Haye-Levy had sustained several stab wounds and died in hospital on 11 December, the court heard.

 The court heard that Mr Anglin thought he had picked up a wooden spoon.